stevenaeola/linalg_lectures/2_vector_spaces/PITCHME.md

 - Vector space includes a group of vectors and a field of scalars, with axioms governing scalar multiplication
 - We can form linear combinations of vectors through scaling and adding
 - All of the linear combinations of a set is called the span
+- A set of vectors is called a spanning set if its span includes the whole vector space